Advisory Board

 Dr. Wendy Pons is a full time professor at Conestoga College in the Bachelor of Environmental Public Health Program in Kitchener, Ontario.
 She joined Conestoga in 2018.
 Much of Wendy’s research has been related to small drinking water systems, risk assessment, vector borne disease, climate change and food safety.
 Previously she worked at the Region of Peel health department in various roles related to environmental health, including food safety, vector borne disease, health hazards and health promotion.
 Dr. Pons has a PhD in Epidemiology from the University of Guelph, a MASc in Environmental Science and Management, a BASc in Environmental Health from Ryerson University and is a certified public health inspector.

-Cristin Muecke joined the Nova Scotia Department of Health and Wellness in 2022 as Regional Medical Officer of Health for North Zone.
-Prior to this she held the position of Deputy Chief Medical Officer of Health for the New Brunswick Department of Health since 2016 (acting since 2106, appointed in 2018).
+Cristin Muecke was appointed Deputy Chief Medical Officer of Health for the Office of the Chief Medical Officer of Health (New Brunswick Department of Health) in 2018, and had been acting in that role since 2016.
 Between 2013 and 2018, she held the position of Medical Officer of Health for Provincial Programs.
 She was the Regional Medical Officer of Health for Central Region (Fredericton and Upper River Valley) for 8 years (2005-2013).
 She obtained her medical degree at Dalhousie University and specialized in Public Health and Preventive Medicine (including a Masters degree in Epidemiology and Biostatistics) at McGill University.
 She has been actively involved with various professional associations and societies including the Royal College of Physicians and Surgeons of Canada, Public Health Physicians of Canada, the New Brunswick Medical Society, and the Public Health Association of New Brunswick and PEI.
-She is current a member of the Advisory Board for the National Collaborating Center for Environmental Health.
+She lives in Fredericton with her husband and four beautiful children.

 Chief Medical Health Officer